ckw/cb-cli/README.md

   are a number of characters which appear frequently in arguments that interact poorly with shells. e.g., *

-* Variable and geography files for each dataset are lazily cached locally.
+* Variable and geography files for each dataset are cached locally, lazily.

 * To update the commands, in the event that the CB adds more datasets, run